-- (a) Effective June 14, 2002, an amount equal to one cent (\$0.01) per hour for all classifications covered by this Collective Agreement will be paid to the Trustees of the Jurisdictional Assignment Plan Fund, in accordance with the standard remittance form provided for in this Collective Agreement for each hour of work performed by each Employee covered by this Agreement. - (b) These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following that which contributions cover.
+- An amount equal to one cent (\$0.01) per hour for all classifications covered by this Collective Agreement will be paid to the Trustees of the Jurisdictional Assignment Plan Fund, in accordance with the standard remittance form provided for in this Collective Agreement for each hour of work performed by each Employee covered by this Agreement. - (b) These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following that which contributions cover.
 The remittance shall be made in accordance with and through the same method established in this Agreement for the transmission of other funds.